adrenak/gorky/templates/home.md

 ---
 title: Home
-description: Welcome to my site
+description: Welcome to your site
 keywords: blog, personal website
 ---

 # Welcome

 This is your home page.
 Edit `content/home.md` to customize it.

-## Getting Started

-1. Edit `content/sidebar.json` to configure your navigation
-2. Edit `index-template.html` and update the `SITE_CONFIG` object with your site details
-3. Add your markdown files to `content/`
-4. Create blog posts in `content/posts/`
-5. Run `gorky build` to generate your site

 ## Example Content